 Each year the Section honors dedicated individuals and organizations for their service and support of the Section’s mission to grow, develop and service the sport of tennis.
 Any individual may nominate a Midwest Section member or organization for an award; submission forms can be submitted through the online form, by email or mail.

-[OPEN] The following awards will be presented during the spring and summer of 2018.
-Deadline to apply is March 23, 2018:
+[CLOSED] The following awards will be presented during the spring and summer of 2018.

 USTA League Volunteer Award

 Recognizes the USTA League volunteer that has provided leadership and has made a significant contribution to the growth and enhancement of USTA League play within their District and the USTA Midwest Section.

 Recognizes the outstanding NJTL Chapter that has demonstrated continued excellence in recreational tennis.
 Criteria include: quality of on-court and off-court programming, interaction with local parks and recreation departments, and contributions to the local community.

 Cap Leighton Award

 Recognizes the tennis teaching professional who contributes to tennis in his or her community beyond his livelihood.
 This person gives freely in promoting involvement in tennis for players of all levels and ages, and assists in developing tennis programs and promoting participation.